Snowflake

 Query Queue Anomaly — Last 1h

-A query's queue time exceeds the 30-day daily max by more than 30%.
+Total queue wait time per warehouse exceeds the 30-day hourly max by more than 30%.

 Why monitor